HugoBlox/hugo-blox-builder/starters/academic-cv/content/post/writing-technical-content/index.md

   caption: 'Image credit: [**John Moeses Bauan**](https://unsplash.com/photos/OGZtQF8iC0g)'
 ---

-Wowchemy is designed to give technical content creators a seamless experience.
+Hugo Blox Builder is designed to give technical content creators a seamless experience.
 You can focus on the content and Wowchemy handles the rest.

 **Highlight your code snippets, take notes on math classes, and draw diagrams from textual representation.**